xuyangy/vim-mark/README.md

     let g:mwDefaultHighlightingPalette = 'maximum'

+Note: This only works for built-in palettes and those that you define prior to running the plugin.
+If you extend the built-ins after plugin initialization (mark-palette-define), use :MarkPalette instead.

 If you like the additional colors, but don't need that many of them, restrict their number via: